Forging the Forger: An Attempt to Improve Authorship Verification via Data Augmentation: Introduction

-A seemingly straightforward solution to this problem comes down to enriching the training set used for generating the classifier with representative texts from the forger, thus allowing the training algorithm find descriptive patterns that effectively identify adversarial examples.
+A seemingly straightforward solution to this problem would be to add a set of representative texts from the forger to the training set used to build the classifier, thus allowing the training algorithm to find descriptive patterns that effectively identify adversarial examples.
 Unfortunately, this strategy is generally unfeasible, as in most cases we might not expect to have any such examples.

-In this work, we investigate ways for improving the performance of an AV classifier by augmenting its training set with \textit{synthetically} generated examples that mimic the style of the author that the classifier tries to identify.
-In particular, we explore various generator architectures, including a GRU model \citep{Cho:2014ps}, a standard transformer \citep{Vaswani:2017tt}, and the popular GPT system (in its shallower variant, \texttt{DistilGPT2} \citep{Radford:2019uo}).
+In this work, we investigate ways to improve the performance of an AV classifier by augmenting its training set with \textit{synthetically} generated examples that mimic the style of the author that the classifier tries to identify.
+In particular, we explore various generator architectures, including a GRU model \cite{Cho:2014ps}, a standard transformer \cite{Vaswani:2017tt}, and the popular GPT system (in its shallower variant, \texttt{DistilGPT2} \cite{Radford:2019uo}).
 Two distinct training strategies for the generators are employed: one draws inspiration from standard Language Models (LMs) where the generator learns to emulate the writing style of a specific author, while the other takes cues from Wasserstein Generative Adversarial Networks (WGANs) by training a generator to exploit the weaknesses of the classifier.
 We run experiments on five datasets (three of them collected specially to simulate an adversarial setting), and using two learning algorithms for the AV classifier: Support Vector Machines (SVMs) and Convolutional Neural Networks (CNNs).